Kiwi Pavlova

 Recipe

-This Kiwi Pavlova recipe is the perfect dessert with crispy top meringue and a soft interior mixed with fresh whipped cream and juicy kiwi.
+This Kiwi Pavlova recipe is the perfect dessert with crispy top meringue and soft interior mixes with fresh whipped cream and juicy kiwi.

 Share this delicious recipe: